fluxninja/aperture/docs/content/get-started/installation/controller/namespace-scoped/namespace-scoped.md

    </TabItem>
    </Tabs>

-   A list of all the configurable parameters for Etcd are available [here](/reference/configuration/controller.md#etcd) and Prometheus are available [here](/reference/configuration/controller.md#prometheus).
+   A list of all the configurable parameters for etcd are available [here](/reference/configuration/controller.md#etcd) and Prometheus are available [here](/reference/configuration/controller.md#prometheus).